-Tuition charges, credits, payments, and refunds are processed and posted to a student's account by the NCC Financial Aid Office.
+Tuition charges, credits, payments, and refunds are processed and posted to a student's account by the NCC Student Financial Services Office.
 This information can be obtained by a student when checking their student portal and/or Fee Schedule.
 NCC offers payment plans for those families who would like to, or need to, make payments for tuition above and beyond what the accepted financial aid covers.
-Additional information on the required forms for the direct cash and/or automatic tuition payment plans are outlined in a student's Fee Schedule
+Additional information on the required forms for the automatic tuition payment plans are outlined in a student's Fee Schedule.
+Please note, it is the student's responsibility to check their student portal for current account information.
+Statements are not mailed.